Here’s what the dictionary tells you about a brand: “A trademark or distinctive name identifying a product or a manufacturer.”

 If you made it to the point where you’re thinking about brand and identity guidelines, your brand is probably pretty dear to your heart.
 So protect it – fiercely.
 Guidelines help ensure that your brand is consistently represented through all communication pieces.
 They vary from a few pages that detail critical statements and logo use to multi-section books guiding voice, tone, email signatures, primary and secondary imagery, packaging, fonts, color pallets and more.
 WhiteSpace builds what your brand requires.

+Want to see the type of work we can create for you?
+Check out our growing portfolio.
 But remember, the first step is a conversation.
 Contact our marketing professionals to learn more.